KuiZeng/STAVOS/README.md

 ![visual_00012](https://github.com/KuiZeng/STAVOS/assets/139167726/2a20d1c4-9d31-4f42-afe6-3f13290d302a)

-The STA model can be used to segment general videos
+STAVOS_main folder: code for training and testing the weights of the STAVOS model The STAVOS model can be used to segment general videos STAVOS_medaka folder: automation system for medaka ventricle input folder:the video to be inputted
+Output folder: The output result of the automation system

+Due to the upper limit on the file size uploaded by GitHub, the dataset and model weights cannot be uploaded here Data-medaka-Lateral-right folder: N datasets Data-medaka-Ventural folder: R dataset
 Davis dataset download address: https://davischallenge.org.